golobby/container/README.md

 })
 ```

-You can also resolve multiple abstractions like tho follwing example:
+You can also resolve multiple abstractions like the following example:

 ```go
 err := container.Call(func(db Database, s Shape) {